Awards and Recognition

 In recognition of their completion of the rigorous curriculum associated with the PSBA Master School Board Director and PSBA Fellows Program, all past recipients of these designations were granted either the ASDL® or ASDL-R® designations effective January 1, 2020.

 The guidelines may be adjusted based on alterations made to program offerings with the approval of the CEO or his/her designee.
 Adjustments will only be made on an annual basis at the conclusion of the PSBA fiscal year.
-The PSBA Governing Board reserves the right to remove the ASDL recognition from any recipient upon review of their current status as an elected school director or other matters.
+The PSBA Governing Board reserves the right to remove the ASDL recognition from any recipient upon review of their status as an elected school director or other matters.

 - Lisa Anderson, Peters Township